 With web design, there are three ways to organize content: pagination, infinite scroll, and “load more.”
 For the purpose of this article we focus on pagination and infinite scroll.

-While the former involves separating content onto multiple pages, the latter groups content onto a single page and allows the user to continuously scroll to load new content.
+While the former involves separating content onto multiple pages, the latter groups content onto a single page and lets users scroll continuously to load new content.
 Both options create a unique user experience.

 In terms of common ground, pagination and infinite scroll have but two major similarities:

 Each technique comes with its own pros and cons, and it is important to understand these before selecting an interface that is right for your site.
-Below I’ll tell you what each technique entails, what benefits they offer, and when it is most advantageous to employ them.
+Below I’ll tell you all about the following:

 What is Pagination?